Python3pkg/DevIoT_Pi_SDK/README.md

 ##Prerequisite
 1.[Python2.7](https://www.python.org/downloads/):This sdk base on the Python 2.7.10

-2.[Flask](http://flask.pocoo.org/):This sdk use this to build a simple http server

-3.[paho-mqtt](https://eclipse.org/paho/clients/python/): this sdk use this to build a simple MQTT client

-you can use pip install flask and  paho-mqtt by follow command:

-        sudo pip install flask
-        sudo pip install paho-mqtt

 ##How to use
 1.Put the gateway folder under root folder of your gateway project